Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

-Metrics are collected via a [ServiceMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md) that scrapes each GoQuorum pod using given [`annotations`](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) which specify the port and path to use.
+Metrics are collected via a [ServiceMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md) that scrapes each GoQuorum pod, using given [`annotations`](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) which specify the port and path to use.
 For example: